davidnield/small-world-dynamics-in-focused-networks/README.md

 ## Code
 1. 01_small_world_dynamics.R: Creates mixed bipartite projection function.
 Extends Watts and Strogatz (1998) to varying levels of network size.
 Replicates the Watts and Strogatz plot for varying rewiring probabilities.
 Extends the Watts and Strogatz rewiring plot to compare the effects of adding focuses (10%, 10% with degree normalization, 5%, and 1%).

-2. 02_small_world_dynamics_presentation.R: Contains the code necessary to generate all of the figures used in the presentation, including some that are not part of the primary analysis (such as those used to illustrate network terminology).
+2. 02_small_world_dynamics_presentation.R: Contains the code necessary to generate all of the figures used in the presentation (including all 15 mentioned below) including some that are not part of the primary analysis (such as those used to illustrate network terminology).
 Warning: running this code will generate 15 pdfs into your working directory.
+With the exception of one extra graph, some added graphing parameters to make titles and labels larger, and Cairo pdf export lines of code, this script is identical to the one described above.

 ## Results
 1. BasicNetworkPlot1.pdf: Basic 5 node, 4 edge network used to demonstrate network terminology in presentation